-Asia shares tipped to firm, sterling hit by UK politics
+Asia shares edge higher, sterling slugged by UK politics

 “The combination of rising employment and increased labor force participation suggests healthy but not tightening labor market conditions in June, something that will allow the Fed to continue to hike rates at a gradual pace,” said Kevin Cummins, a senior U.S. economist at RBS.

-The balanced report helped Wall Street end the week in the black and Nikkei futures NKc1 JNIc1 pointed to a firmer start for Tokyo shares .N225.
+The balanced report helped Wall Street end last week in the black and Japan's Nikkei .N225 followed up with gains of 1 percent on Monday.

-MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was also expected to start modestly higher after a 0.7 percent rally on Friday when the launch of U.S. tariffs on Chinese imports came and went without too many fireworks.
+MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS edged up 0.2 percent, on top of 0.7 percent rally on Friday when the launch of U.S. tariffs on Chinese imports came and went without too many fireworks.

 “While trade tensions fan concerns about the future, incoming data show a soaring U.S. economy, a healthy labor market, and some rebound in Europe and Japan,” said Barclays economist Michael Gapen.